No Shave November is Dedicated to Men’s Health Awareness – Here’s How You Can Help

 Be sure to post links that actually help the cause.
 In prepping for this post, I searched for the origins of No Shave November.
 I found this post, entitled “7 Things No One Tells You About No Shave November.”
 Although the article started promisingly, it quickly devolved into seven random beard “facts” and then took a hard right into an advertisement for razors.
 Somehow, that link is the sixth hit on Google, which is a huge disappointment.
 The links I provided above are real, helpful resources.
 I’d also be more than happy for you to link to ABSOT – this post about shooting down excuses is a great one to use.

 Whether you share a how-to, risk factors, or a link for more information, make your captions count by making them meaningful.
-The average person spends almost two hours every day on social media, and most of that content is cat videos and dank memes.
+The average person spends over two and a half hours every day on social media, and most of that content is cat videos and dank memes.
 Your purposeful post might just be the share that saves a life.

 The “bottom” line during No Shave November